WEHIGenomicsRnD/qualfilter/README.md

           Mode to run in.
 Default: "single".
 Value must be one of [read1, read2, single, both].
     -q, --min-qual (signed 32 bit integer)
           Quality score to filter on.
 Default: 30.
 Value must be in range [0,40].
-    -n, --min-len (signed 32 bit integer)
+    -p, --min-pass-percent (float)
-          Minimum length of read to keep.
-Default: 30.
-Value must be in range [0,1000].
+          Minimum percent (0-100) of bases that must pass the quality filter.
+Default: 80.
+Value must be in range [0,100].

   Common options
     -h, --help